AdobeDocs/experience-manager-apis/src/pages/index.md

 [Quickstart Guide](guides/)

-Get started with the Cat Analytics APIs.
+Get started with the AEM as a Cloud Service APIs.

 <DiscoverBlock slots="heading, link, text"/>